fvarriano/snapdrinkz/README.md

 };
 ```

 ### 4. Additional Suggestions

 - **Testing**: Set up a testing framework like Jest or Mocha for unit tests.
 - **Linting**: Consider integrating ESLint for code quality and consistency.
 - **Documentation**: Ensure your code is well-documented, and consider using tools like Storybook for UI components.
 - **Environment Configuration**: Verify environment variables and ensure local setups match production configurations.

 ## 🔮 Future Enhancements

 - **Smart Shopping Lists**: Generate shopping lists based on desired cocktails
-To enhance the roadmap section of your project's README file, let's create a detailed step-by-step guide for setting up the app, setting up Expo, and integrating with OpenAI.
-Below is a suggested roadmap with additional recommendations:

 ---